-Name Icon Meaning Dirty TSC Filter FILER Clean the Through-Spindle Coolant filter.
-Low Coolant Concentrate Fill the concentrate reservoir for the coolant refill system.
+Name lcon Meaning Low Coolant Concentrate Fill the concentrate reservoir for the coolant refill system.
+PulseJet Low Oil This icon appears when the system detects a low oil condition on the PulseJet oil reservoir.
 Low Lube The spindle lubrication oil system detected a low oil condition, or the axis ball screw lubrication system detected a low grease or low pressure condition.
 Low Oil The rotary brake oil level is low.
-Mist Filter MIST Clean the mist extractor filter.
+Residual Pressure Before a lubrication cycle the system detected residual pressure from the grease pressure sensor.
+This can be caused by an obstruction in the axes grease lubrication system.
+Mist Filter MUST FILTER Clean the mist extractor filter.

+Name Icon Meaning Vise Clamp This icon appears when the vise is commanded to clamp.
 Low Coolant (Warning) Coolant level is low.

-Name lcon Meaning Low Air Flow GFM Inch Mode - Air flow is not sufficient for correct machine operation.
-Low Air Flow I/min Metric Mode - Air flow is not sufficient for correct machine operation.
-Spindle The state of the s When you press [HANDLE SPINDLE] , the jog handle varies the spindle override percentage.
-Feed The Control of the Co When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
+Mist Condenser This icon appears when the mist condenser is turned on.
+Low Air Flow CFM Inch Mode - Air flow is not sufficient for correct machine operation.
+Low Air Flow Metric Mode - Air flow is not sufficient for correct machine operation.
+Spindle When you press [HANDLE SPINDLE] , the jog handle varies the spindle override percentage.

+Name lcon Meaning Feed When you press [HANDLE FEED] , the jog handle varies the feed rate override percentage.
 Handle Scroll When you press [HANDLE SCROLL] , the jog handle scrolls through the text.
 Mirroring Mirroring mode is active.
 Either G101 is programmed or Setting 45, 46, 47, 48, 80, or 250 (mirror image of axis X, Y, Z, A, B, or C) is set to ON.
+Brake A rotary axis brake, or a combination of rotary axis brakes, is unclamped.
+Brake A rotary axis brake, or a combination of rotary axis brakes, is clamped.